Saturday 17 August 1940

 US/Canadian Relations: President Roosevelt and Prime Minister William Mackenzie King meet at Ogdensburg, New York.
 They sign an agreement - the Ogdensburg Agreement - for a Permanent Joint Board on Defense.

 British Government: The Duke of Windsor, safely out of Europe, is sworn in as Governor-General of the Bahamas.
-He remains under deep suspicion by other elements of the British government for alleged pro-Nazi leanings.
+He remains under deep suspicion by other elements of the British government for alleged pro-German leanings.

 US Military: Destroyers USS Wake and Wainwright continue their "Show the flag" mission in South America, departing Bahia, Brazil for Pará, Brazil.